skip to main content

 • Provide your official transcripts.

-If you are looking for more in-depth information on the requirements and steps for becoming a substitute teacher in Arizona, check out our complete guide.
+For more in-depth information on the requirements and steps for becoming a substitute teacher in Arizona, check out our Complete guide to substitute teaching in Arizona.

 How to become a substitute teacher in California